New Tariffs

 Zeiss

-Zeiss previously announced that they are exiting the industrial lens market.
+Zeiss previously announced that it is exiting the industrial lens market.
 Our own opinion is we won't see any price increases at this time.

 Website Changes